thyagomota/aws-labs-2023/lab-00/README.md

 ## Goal

 To create and configure an AWS Free Tier account and a users with administrator privilege.
-You will also install AWS's command line interface (CLI) and configure access to AWS through CLI.
+Also, to install AWS's command line interface (CLI) and configure access to AWS through it.

 ## AWS Free Tier Account